GSA/digitalgov.gov/content/resources/how-track-performance.md

 date: 2019-04-10 18:04:00 -0500

 title: "How to track performance"
-deck: "A step-by-step guide to picking metrics and tools for tracking performance on your site"
+deck: "A step-by-step guide to picking metrics and tools for tracking performance on your site."
-summary: "A step-by-step guide to picking metrics and tools for tracking performance on your site"
+summary: "A step-by-step guide to picking metrics and tools for tracking performance on your site."
 authors:
   - dan-williams
   - maya-benari